StarBootics/3D-Game-Tutorial-001/README.md

 # License

-Unless specified otherwise, the source code is being relesed under MIT license.
+Unless specified otherwise, the source code is being released under MIT license.
 The license is present in every single source code.

 ---